Zookal/MageGoogleShoppingApiV2/Readme.md

-This module is based on the official Magento GoogleShopping module and enhances the original module features with APIv2 support (APIv1 support removed), OAuth2 support and serveral additional features from the original EnhancedGoogleShopping module.
+This module is based on the official Magento GoogleShopping module and enhances the original module features with APIv2 support (APIv1 support removed), OAuth2 support and several additional features from the original EnhancedGoogleShopping module.

-If the original Magento GoogleShopping module is installed, data will be migrated.

-The observer (auto sync after saving product changes) is disabled in the current version, but will be re-enabled soon.
+Data will be migrated from Magento GoogleShopping even if Magento GoogleShopping is not installed.

 ## Features

 * update item expiration date on sync
 * option to renew not listed items on sync